Vampetaço: Cancelling

 Vampetaço (with the addition of the augmentative suffix -aço) is a form of trolling and cancelling used as protest against public people that post something considered unpleasant in their social media, especially Twitter.
 It uses humor to call for attention and viralize.
 Vampetaços are usually organized by social media profiles such as Jairme Arrependi.
 Vampeta said that he did not mind vampetaço, praising it in an interview.

 According to Meteoro Brasil, vampetaço is a way internet users protect themselves from critiques against Brazil.
 According to Correio Braziliense, vampetaços popularized on Brazilian culture because Vampeta was known for his charisma and irreverence, and his nudes on G-Magazine challenged the status-quo and surprised the public.
 The outlet also brings that vampetaços are an evolution of the use of memes amongst soccer fans.
 But the sociologist Rodrigo França opined that the phenomenon is a "objectification or dehumanization of the black person", valued only for their physique or sex.

 Notable incidents

-According to Vampeta, the first vampetaço was against an international singer that criticized the Amazon rainforest.
+According to Vampeta, the first vampetaço was against an international singer that criticized Brazil for incidents in the Amazon rainforest.